Daltix/DXTrack/README.md

 # DXTrack

-Centralized service and API for metrics / error tracking
+Centralized service and API for metrics / error tracking.

+## Warning

+This library is in a pre-alpha phase and is not ready for out of the box usage.
+Feel free to read it and take inspiration from it but don't consider it bullet-proof in any way.

 ## Installation